minio/docs/source/reference/minio-mc-admin/mc-admin-user-remove.rst

 Remove a User
 ~~~~~~~~~~~~~

-Use :mc-cmd:`mc admin user remove` to remove a user from a MinIO deployment:
+Use :mc-cmd:`mc admin user rm` to remove a user from a MinIO deployment:

 .. code-block:: shell
    :class: copyable

-   mc admin user remove ALIAS USERNAME
+   mc admin user rm ALIAS USERNAME

-- Replace :mc-cmd:`ALIAS <mc admin user remove ALIAS>` with the :mc-cmd:`alias <mc alias>` of the MinIO deployment.
+- Replace :mc-cmd:`ALIAS <mc admin user rm ALIAS>` with the :mc-cmd:`alias <mc alias>` of the MinIO deployment.

-- Replace :mc-cmd:`USERNAME <mc admin user remove USERNAME>` with the username of the user to remove.
+- Replace :mc-cmd:`USERNAME <mc admin user rm USERNAME>` with the username of the user to remove.

 Behavior
 --------